 Flexible metal conduits are primarily used in dry applications although FMC is available with a UV resistant polymer that makes it watertight.
-Appropriate liquid tight fittings are required when using this type of conduit in a wet application.
+Appropriate liquid-tight fittings are required when using this type of conduit in wet conditions.

 Flexible metal conduits can be installed in most of the same places that rigid conduits are installed.